Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod/README.md

 ## Deployment for server

-1. Create a docker vm (easy via digitial ocean)
+1. Create a docker vm

 2. ssh into the vm